Winter Skin, Summer Skin (I)

 Part I: Perfect care during the cold season

-I'm still not a winter fan.
+I'm still not a fan of winter.
 Maybe it's my Southeast Asian genes.
-From February onwards I will reach out to every little ray of sunshine.
-When spring is finally here, I literally soak up the light and warmth.
-My metabolism is also changing now.
+Starting in February, I stretch toward every ray of sunshine.
+When spring finally arrives, I literally soak up the light and warmth.
+My metabolism is also starting to adjust.
 So it's time to adapt my skincare routine to the warmer months.

-By the way, this doesn't just affect me: in latitudes where there are different seasons, it is recommended to adapt your care routine to the changing seasons in order to optimally support the skin.
-Because your skin moisture and therefore your skin metabolism and the regeneration of your skin are significantly influenced by the ambient temperature and the relative humidity.
-In other words: The requirements for ideal skin care depend heavily on where you are.
-If you live in the tropics, where it is warm and humid all year round, you need different care than in Central Europe, where there are noticeable differences between summer and winter.
+This doesn't just apply to me, by the way: In latitudes with different seasons, it's recommended to adapt your skincare routine to the changing seasons in order to optimally support your skin.
+Your skin's moisture, and thus your skin's metabolism and regeneration, are significantly influenced by the ambient temperature and relative humidity.
+In other words: The requirements for ideal skincare depend heavily on your location.
+If you live in the tropics, for example, where it's warm and humid year-round, you'll need different skincare than in Central Europe, where there are noticeable differences between summer and winter.

 Fact of the day

-In Central European latitudes, the following rule will help you: In winter, your skin needs protection from dryness and in summer, protection from radiation.
+In Central European latitudes, the following rule of thumb will help you: In winter, your skin needs protection from dryness, and in summer, protection from radiation.

 Especially in our latitudes, we spend a lot of time indoors in winter.
-The air there has a lower humidity due to the lower outside temperature and the therefore necessary heating.
-This has a direct effect on your skin.
-Because the humidity of the environment you are in influences your transepidermal water loss (TEWL) and thus also your skin moisture.
+The air there has lower humidity due to the lower outside temperature and the resulting need for heating.
+This has a direct impact on your skin.
+The humidity of your environment influences your transepidermal water loss (TEWL) and thus also your skin hydration.

-The release of water from the epidermis into the outside atmosphere due to evaporation is referred to as transepidermal water loss, or TEWL for short.
-Air humidity, TEWL and skin moisture are closely related, as the table opposite shows you.
+The loss of water from the epidermis into the atmosphere through evaporation is referred to as transepidermal water loss, or TEWL for short.
+Humidity, TEWL, and skin hydration are closely related, as the table below shows.

-We cannot influence the humidity in our environment.
-What we can improve, however, is our skin's ability to retain moisture.
-In addition, we can ensure that water loss is as low as possible.
-So ultimately we do two things:
+We can't influence the humidity in our environment.
+What we can, however, improve is our skin's ability to retain moisture.
+We can also ensure that water loss is minimized.
+Ultimately, we do two things:

 1) We reduce water loss and

-2) increase storage capacities.
+2) increase the storage capacity.
 This creates a real moisture boost that refreshes even the most tired winter skin!

 You can use these building blocks perfectly:

-• selected fats in good doses, e.g. B. Shea butter, cupuacu butter, vegetable waxes - you may have to experiment a little until you find exactly the right amount for your skin
+• Selected fats in the right dosage, e.g. shea butter, cupuacu butter, vegetable waxes – you may have to experiment a bit until you find the right amount for your skin

-In case you are wondering how best to bring these individual building blocks together: Shea butter, cupuacu butter, ceramides and phospholides are all contained in Liquid Barrier!
+In case you're wondering how best to combine these individual building blocks: Shea butter, cupuacu butter, ceramides, and phospholides are all contained in Liquid Barrier!

 The jump from winter to summer routine - find out more in Part II!